ajdehn/AWS-Audit-Playbook/README.md

 ## Why use this project
 - Auditors deserve high-quality evidence directly from AWS.
 Using this project, you can share JSON files directly from boto3.
-- Taking screenshots is a waste of time for everyone, auditors included.
+- Screenshots are a waste of time for everyone, auditors included.
 This script takes **minutes** to gather the required evidence and generate the report.
 - Screenshots don't cut it when cloud configurations change daily.
 I highly encourage you run this script daily (or weekly) to begin having high quality conversations with your DevOps team.

 ## Project Overview